- Applying for ICG Affiliation

 Discrimation.
 Participants in the Chapter shall not engage in conduct of any form that intentially or unintentionally discriminates against others in matters related to the Chapter, its participants, or activities, Discrimination generally means any course of conduct that prevents, diminishes, or discourages full participation by the victim in the Chapter and its activites, including for reasons of age, race, religion, origin, gender, gender identity and expression, sexual orientation, disability, physical appearance, body size.

 Harassment.
-Participants in the Chapther shall not engage in conduct of any form that intentionally or unintentionally harasses others in matters related to the Chapter, its participants, or activities.
-Harassment is generally means a course of conduct that annoys, threatens, intimidates, alarms, or puts a person in fear of their safety.
+Participants in the Chapter shall not engage in conduct of any form that intentionally or unintentionally harasses others in matters related to the Chapter, its participants, or activities.
+Harassment generally means a course of conduct that annoys, threatens, intimidates, alarms, or puts a person in fear of their safety.
 Harassment is unwanted, unwelcomed and/or uninvited behavior that demeans, threatens or offends the victim and results in a physically or mentally hostile environment for the victim.
-Harassment includes but is not limited to inappropriate physical contact, unwelcome or inappropriate verbal comments related to age, race, religion, origin, gender, gender identity and expression, sexual orientation, disability, physical appearance, body size
+Harassment includes but is not limited to inappropriate physical contact, unwelcome or inappropriate verbal comments related to: age, race, religion, origin, gender, gender identity and expression, sexual orientation, disability, physical appearance, or body size.

 Participants asked to stop any uncivil, disrepectful, discriminatory, or harrassing behavior are expected to comply immediately.

 The Chapter board is responsible for administering this Code of Conduct, and for taking appropriate action if it is not followed.